 There are little rabbit sculptures located at various sites throughout the city.
 These minis are modeled after the larger metal rabbit sculptures that can be found around Tempe.
 During your trip, the kids might enjoy participating in a little scavenger hunt to try to find as many of the rabbits as they can.
 Clues for the scavenger hunt can be found in booklets at various locations in the city.

-Thousands of years ago, Native American tribes called Arizona their home.
+Thousands of years ago, Native American tribes called Arizona home.
 The rich history and culture of the people can be found throughout the region.
 If you’re planning a visit to the area and are interested in learning about Indigenous history and culture from this region, add these two attractions to your Tempe Must-See List.
 Visit the Tempe Tourism website for a more comprehensive list of Indigenous Cultural experiences.

 Officially named Hayden Butte Preserve Park, this popular hike starts in Downtown Tempe.
 “A”mountain is nicknamed after the 60-foot tall letter “A” embedded on the side of the mountain to represent Arizona State University.

 It’s considered a moderate level hike and is said to offer spectacular views of the lake and downtown Tempe.
-But more than the views, this mountain is culturally significant to the Salt River Pima-Maricopa Indian Community who consider the butte a sacred place.
+But more than the views, this mountain is culturally significant to the Salt River Pima-Maricopa Indian Community who considers the butte a sacred place.
 On the way up, explorers can see hundreds of rock art images that were created by the ancient Hohokam.
 The petroglyphs can be seen from the trail on the south side of the mountain.

 The nearby Heard Museum is a must-see for families who want to learn about the Indigenous history and culture of the region.
 The museum is recognized for its collections, exhibits, and educational programs that feature Native American artifacts and art from the region that spans from ancient times to contemporary.